Shopping with SNAP

 Apr 24, 2025

-Yes, you can buy gum with Food Stamps or SNAP.
+Yes, you can buy gum with EBT or Food Stamps.

-Gum is considered a food item under SNAP guidelines, making it eligible for purchase with these benefits.
-The program allows for the purchase of most food products intended for human consumption, and gum falls into this category.
+Gum is considered a food item under the SNAP guidelines, making it eligible for purchase with EBT benefits.
+The program allows for the purchase of most food items intended for human consumption, and gum falls into this category.
 This inclusion helps ensure that recipients have the flexibility to buy a variety of food items, including snacks and treats like gum.

 Besides gum, you might be surprised to know that SNAP benefits cover many of these items: